vedph/cadmus_core/Doc/core.md

 The storage namespace contains the components used to work with the underlying storage, like:

-- **filters** for browsing items and parts (`ItemFilter`, `PartFilter`, `VersionFilter`);
+- **filters** for browsing items and parts (`ItemFilter`, `PartFilter`, `VersionFilter`, `HistoryItemFilter`, `HistoryPartFilter`);
-- objects representing the **editing history** (`HistoryItem`, `HistoryPart`, `HistoryItemFilter`, `HistoryPartFilter`, `HistoryItemInfo`, `HistoryPartInfo`);
+- objects representing the **editing history** (`HistoryItem`, `HistoryPart`, `HistoryItemInfo`, `HistoryPartInfo`);
 - a **database management** interface (`IDatabaseManager`), used to represent an admin service to create and delete databases, mainly used for testing purposes;
 - a **repository** (`ICadmusRepository`), which connects any consumer code from upper layers to the lower data storage layer.
 The repository is the only access to data in the whole system.
 The implementation of this storage is found in separate packages, each related to a specific technology (e.g. MongoDB).

 ### History

-A full editing history can be activated whenever writing data to the underlying data store.
+Whenever writing data to the underlying data store, a full editing history can be activated.

 As any access to the data store is mediated by the repository, any of its methods affecting the underlying data in a way which should be recorded in editing history gets a boolean `history` parameter.
-When this is true, history data will be saved.
+When this is `true`, history data will be saved.

 The methods affecting history are related only to items and parts.
 All what refers to the database profile is excluded as configuration-related operations.

 As for items and parts, creating, updating, or deleting them affects history.
-The only update operation which by design does not affect history is setting the flags of one or more items, as flags are essentially a redactional device, used to "mark" a set of items for some purpose (e.g. flag them to be revised).
+The only update operation which by design does not affect history is setting the flags of one or more items.
+This is because flags are essentially a redactional device, used to "mark" a set of items for some purpose (e.g. flag them to be revised).

 Thus, there are only 4 repository methods affecting history: